-Normal round applications for year 12 may be considered late and at a disadvantage if submitted after 31 January 2023.
+Normal round applications for year 12 may be considered late and at a disadvantage if submitted after the 31 January 2024.

-This form should only be used for external candidates, seeking to transfer to a new setting at year 12.
-Internal candidates moving on from year 11 to year 12 at the same setting are not required to make a formal application.
+This form should only be used for external candidates, seeking to transfer to a new setting.
+Internal candidates moving on from year 11 to year 12 at this school are not required to make a formal application.
 (Internal and External candidates will be asked to complete an Options Form to indicate the courses they wish to study.
-This is not an admissions application form.)
+The Options Form is not an application form.)

-Section A - details about the student
+Section A - details about the s student

 Applications for students with an Education, Health and Care Plan will be forwarded to the 0-25 Special Educational Needs Team.
 This will not affect the setting this student will attend.
-Please tell us here if this student has an EHCP.YES / NO
+Please tell us here if this student has an EHCP.

-Schools are not obliged to admit a student who has been Permanently Excluded from school twice with the most recent exclusion being in the last 2 years.
-Please tell us if this student has been twice Permanently Excluded.
+Schools are not obliged to admit a student who has been Permanently Excluded YES / NO

+t exclusion being in the last 2 years.
+Please

+tell us if this student has been twice Permanently Excluded.

 Which year group are you applying for?

 Forename(s)

 Surname

 Date of Birth

 Gender

 Home address with postcode

 The address must be where the student is normally resident.
 If you expect to move from this address before admission, you must let us know as this may affect your application.
-The sixth form will confirm with you whether a change of address is accepted and whether evidence is required.
+We will confirm with you whether a change of address is accepted and whether evidence is required.

+Nove address if was done with

 New address if moving, with postcode

 Moving date

 Current school or setting

-Is this student in the Care of a Local Authority or was he or she in the Care of a YES / NO Local Authority before immediately being adopted or made the subject of a Child Arrangements Order or a Special Guardianship Order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted?
+uthority or was he or she in the Care of a sing adopted or made the subject of a Child rdianship Order?
+YES / NO

 If so, please give contact details

 Section B - details about the a applicant

 Forename

 Surname

 Address if different to the student

 Email address

 Daytime telephone number

 Relationship to the student

-If you are the student and you are submitting the application, you do not need to answer the following questions in this section.
+If you are the stude nt and you are submitting the application,

+swer the following questions in this section

-Do you have parental responsibility fo r this student?
+Do you have parental responsibility for r this student?
 YES / NO

 Is this student subject to a private fostering arrangement?
-YES / NO YES / NO

-Is there another person or body (such this application? as a Local Authority) who might object to YES / NO

-Is there a court order in place that mig ht affect this application?
 YES / NO

+Is there another person or body (such as a Local Authority) who might object to this application?
+YES / NO

+Is there a court order in place that might affect this application?
+YES / NO

 If you have answered YES to any of the previous 3 questions, please give details

-Section C - details about the sixth form You can only name one sixth form or post-16 setting on this form.
+Section C - details about the s Section C - details about the sixth form You can only name one sixth form or post-16 setting on this form.
 It cannot be used for Further Education College applications.
 Name of sixth form Ivybridge Community College Do you believe this student is eligible for sibling priority for this school?
-YES / NO If so, please tell us the sibling's name and date of birth Are you selecting this school because you believe this student lives in the YES / NO catchment area?
-Are you selecting this school because the student is the student of a member of YES / NO staff working there?
+YES / NO If so, please tell us the sibling's name and date of birth Are you selecting this school because you believe this student lives in the catchment area?
+YES / NO Are you selecting this school because the student is the student of a member of staff working there?
 You must provide details of the member of staff in the box below.
-You can give reasons for your preference below if you wish:
+YES / NO You can give reasons for your preferen nce below if you wish: